pfhayes/eslint/docs/rules/capitalized-comments.md

 * `ignorePattern`: A string representing a regular expression pattern of words that should be ignored by this rule.
 If the first word of a comment matches the pattern, this rule will not report that comment.
     * Note that the following words are always ignored by this rule: `["jscs", "jshint", "eslint", "istanbul", "global", "globals", "exported"]`.
 * `ignoreInlineComments`: If this is `true`, the rule will not report on comments in the middle of code.
 By default, this is `false`.
-* `overrides`: An object allowing each of the previous options to be overridden at the `line` or `block` comment level.
+* `tolerateConsecutiveComments`: If this is `true`, the rule will not report on a comment which violates the rule, as long as the comment immediately follows a comment which is also not reported.

 Here is an example object-based configuration: